knative/docs/docs/serving/using-auto-tls.md

 1. Using HTTP-01 challenge

     - In this type, your cluster does not need to be able to talk to your DNS server.
 You just need to map your domain to the IP of the cluser ingress.
-You can achieve this by adding a DNS A record to map the domain to the IP according to the instructions of your DNS provider.
     - When using HTTP-01 challenge, **a certificate will be provisioned per Knative Service.** Certificate provision per namespace is not supported when using HTTP-01 challenge.

 ## Before you begin